Skip to content

 PNG

-Calling optipng to compress PNG, in the most crazy -o7 -zm1-9 level.
+Call optipng to compress PNG, in the most crazy -o7 -zm1-9 level.
+(Caveat: time-consuming, but better compression ratio)

 GIF